ICAF’s programs are implemented by a network of country

 - Slovenia: Institution for Creative Development of Young Children

-- Spain: Professor M. Reyes González Vida, University of Grenada (ICAF representative)
+- Spain: Professor M. Reyes González Vida, University of Grenada (The ICAF representative)

 - Swaziland: National Council for Arts and Culture